Overview

 The Standard Interface Data Structures (SIDS), which specify the intellectual content of CFD data and the conventions that govern naming and terminology.
 The SIDS File Mapping, which specifies the exact location where the CFD data defined by the SIDS is to be stored within a database file.
 The Database Manager, which consists of both a file format specification and its I/O software, which handles the actual reading and writing of data from and to external storage media.
 The following sections discuss in more detail the roles of the CGNS elements and introduce their documentation.

 Structure of a CGNS Database In this section, the conceptual structure of a CGNS database, and the nodes from which it is built, are discussed.
-This describes the way in which the CGNS software “sees” the database, not necessarily the way in which it is implementated.
+This describes the way in which the CGNS software “sees” the database, not necessarily the way in which it is implemented.
 The details of the implementation are left to the underlying database manager.

 A CGNS database consists of a collection of elements called nodes.
 These nodes are arranged in a tree structure that is logically similar to a UNIX file system.
 The nodes are said to be connected in a “child-parent” relationship according to the following simple rules: